nathanhss/flutter-quiz/README.md

 ## How to execute

-- Execute `flutter clean` after clone the repository
+- Run `flutter clean` after cloning the repository
+- Then run `flutter pub get`
-- Run the application normally
+- And run the application